 From a young age I knew that I wanted to be like my dad.
 Both of my parents migrated from Portugal two years before I was born with very little education or money.
 Only through their strong work ethic and determination were they able to provide my younger brother and me a normal life without any hardships outside of school.
 However, school was a challenge for me in the beginning.
 Due to my parents’ lack of a formal education and English skills, English courses and understanding what needed to be done in class was a challenge in the beginning of elementary school.
 Luckily, I managed to get good grades throughout the years and my only challenge once I got into high school was figuring out what I wanted to do after I graduated.
 It seemed that everyone around me knew what they wanted to do, and I definitely didn’t want to disappoint my parents who worked so hard for me to have a better life.
 What helped me figure out what I wanted to do was my dad.

+1

 My father, despite his lack of a formal education, was a handyman who seemed to know everything.
 When we moved into our current home back in 2002, my parents immediately began renovating.
 From the moment we moved, up until my high school graduation, I was consistently surrounded by construction.
 My dad would somehow know how to renovate a kitchen and rework the gas pipes, understand how to do plumbing and install toilets, and would also understand how to do electrical work, car work, or any other kind of labor-intensive work.
 He could do it all, but he didn’t do it alone.
 My brother and I would help him with painting, carrying things from place to place, holding things up for him to make the job easier, and any other tasks he would give us.
 We were his little workers, but we had fun because doing things with our hands was what we enjoyed and because we felt like men.
 I knew that when I grew up, I wanted to be self-reliant like my father but because of his lack of a formal education, he couldn’t get a great job.
-His main job is working as a construction foreman who works very long hours in harsh environments that normal white-collar jobs would never experience.
+His main job is working as a construction foreman who works very long hours in harsh environments.
 That was the only aspect of my father that I didn’t envy and wanted to make sure I would avoid.
 The field that best suited my interests and my admiration for my father was engineering.

+2

 Engineering spans multiple fields though and choosing the right one is challenge in of itself.
 I wanted to find the best field that perfectly matched my interests.
 The thing that always interested me from a young age and even today is space.
 My main interest about space is the mystery of its beginning.
 There are so many facts we know about space and what resides in it.
 Stars, planets, black holes, and the possibility of life beyond earth, are just a few but there are also facts we don’t know because our level of technology.
 While our technology continues to advance, it isn’t capable of doing everything just yet.
 I want to be able to help to advance our technology in order to bridge the gap and understand our universe more.
 People who heavily influenced me in this regard are Albert Einstein, Elon Musk, and Tony Stark the Marvel comic book character.

+3